domasvz1/DO-Shop-ASP.NET-MVC/README.md

 -----------------------------------------------------------------------------------------------------------------------------------
 # What are Unit Tests?

 Unit tests are typically automated tests written and run by software developers to ensure that a section of an application (known as the "unit") meets its design and behaves as intended.
 In procedural programming, a unit could be an entire module, but it is more commonly an individual function or procedure.
+After 0.4 this project will have Unit tests to conver some areas of the EShop.

 -----------------------------------------------------------------------------------------------------------------------------------